CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Methodology

-To leverage these benefits, we employ a two-stage training process.
+We employ a two-stage training process.
 In Stage 1, we train both VQ-VAE and our planner, where the planner operates in a generative mode to produce trajectories as outputs.
 Importantly, our planner is trained with the clustering model integrated into the training loop, ensuring that trajectory generation aligns with the learned discrete representations.
-Once both models are trained, Stage 2 deploys the clustering model to assign a cluster to each training sample.
-We then apply sample weighting based on cluster frequencies to re-weight the training data for the planner, enhancing its ability to generalize across different scenarios.
-Notably, while the clustering model is initially trained on demonstration data, Stage 2 allows for additional input data to be incorporated for further refinement.
-In the following sections, we detail the methodologies and modules involved in both stages.
+Once both models are trained, Stage 2 deploys the clustering model to assign a cluster ID to each training sample.
+We then apply sample weighting based on cluster frequencies to balance the distribution of the training data for the planner, enhancing its ability to generalize across different scenarios.